-The 2020 Cost of a Data Breach Report sponsored by IBM Security and conducted by the Ponemon Institute is an analysis of interviews 3,200 security professionals from 500 organizations worldwide that suffered a data breach during August 2019- April 2020 fiscal year.
+The 2020 Cost of a Data Breach Report sponsored by IBM Security and conducted by the Ponemon Institute analyzes interviews of 3,200 security professionals from 500 organizations worldwide that suffered a data breach during the August 2019- April 2020 fiscal year.

-The data breach level cannot be wholly estimated without factoring legal, regulatory, and negative impact on brand equity, customers, and employee productivity.
+The data breach level cannot be wholly estimated without factoring in a legal, regulatory, and negative impact on brand equity, customers, and employee productivity.

 Top 8 Findings of IBM Data Breach Report 2020

 According to the 2020 Cost of a Data Breach Report, organizations that focused on deploying Industry 4.0 technologies such as Artificial Intelligence, Analytics, and process-wide standard security automation, could effectively curb data breach costs to 2.45 million to companies that didn’t baby cried $6.03 million on average.

 Data breach cost $4.77 million per data breach when attackers accessed corporate networks through stolen or compromised credentials.
 Attackers who exploited third-party vulnerabilities cost $4.5 million for the 500 global organizations surveyed in this research outreach.

 In the preceding fiscal, the cost of a data breach of over 50 million records was $388 million, which increased to $392 million.
 In the event of 40 to 50 million records exposed, the group report states a loss of $364 million on average, which is an increase of $19 million compared to the 2019 report.

 When analysts tried to figure out the most damaging data breaches, they found that nation-state attacks cost $4.43 million in data breach compared to elsewhere’ threats.
 It means that State-sponsored attacks surpass the average data breach cost expeditioned by cybercriminals and hacktivists.